 - Keywords: macroprudential policy, capital regulation, capital structure, financial market segmentation, incomplete markets, constrained inefficiency.

-- Keywords: wake-up call, contagion, financial crises, information choice, fundamental re-assessment, global games, transparency.
+- Keywords: wake-up call, information choice, financial crises, contagion, global games, regime change, fundamental re-assessment.

 - A previous version was published under the title “A wake-up call: information contagion and strategic uncertainty”, Sveriges Riksbank Working Paper No. 282, 2013.